What is a Class G felony in Wisconsin?

 A Class G felony in Wisconsin is a mid-level felony carrying significant penalties.
 Pursuant to section 939.50 of the Wisconsin Statutes, a Class G felony is punishable by up to 10 years in prison, a $25,000.00 fine, or both.
 The bifurcated sentence includes 5 years initial confinement and 5 years extended supervision maximum.
 Class G felonies include numerous drug, violent, and sexual offenses.

 All felonies are serious, but when you arrive at the Class G level, prosecutors more regularly request prison sentences.
-At Meyer Van Severen, S.C. the majority of our practice focuses on felony-level offenses.
+At Van Severen Law Office the majority of our practice focuses on felony-level offenses.
 All our practice focuses on criminal and drunk driving cases.
 If you face criminal charges in Wisconsin, certainly call us at (414) 270-0202.

 What are Class G felonies?
 Here’s a list of a few common examples: